Moukahla: Issues

 Issues in the weapon were noted.
-Although when it was first made, its range was impressive thanks to its long barrel, by the 19th century its range became completely average, and by the 20th century it was completely outdated and short-ranged.
-It caused a lot of smoke when fired which only cleared after a long time.
-The majority of these guns did not have bayonets, although organized units such as the Odjak of Algiers, the Odjak of Tunis, and to a certain extent the Black Guard of Morocco did have bayonets equipped.
+When it was first made, its had high range due to its long barrel, but by the 19th century its range became completely average, and by the 20th century it was completely outdated and short-ranged, causing bursts of smoke when fired, clearing after a long time.
+Most moukahla lacked bayonets, but organized units such as the Odjak of Algiers, the Odjak of Tunis, and to a certain extent, the Black Guard of Morocco did have bayonets equipped.

 Origin and usage

-These muskets were produced across the Maghreb region, in modern Morocco, Algeria, and Tunisia, where they were the most widespread type of guns.
-They were so widespread in fact, that every musket was called a moukahla, and european handbooks called translated the english word "gun" as moukahla.
-They were locally produced.
+The Moukahla was locally produced across the Maghreb region, in Morocco, Algeria, and Tunisia.
+They were the most widespread type of guns, being so widespread that every musket was called a moukahla, and european handbooks translated the english word "gun" as moukahla.

 Significance

-The Moukahla played a major role in Maghrebi wars up until the early 20th century.
-It was the most used, and produced musket in the armies of the Kingdom of Morocco, and the Deylik of Algiers.
+The Moukahla played a major role in Maghrebi wars up until the early 20th century, being the most used and produced musket in the armies of the Kingdom of Morocco, the Deylik of Algiers and the Beylik of Tunis.